-Students from Trinity Business School pursue a wide range of careers consistent with our philosophy of emphasizing general management skills in our suite of degrees.
-The School has a well-deserved reputation for developing the ‘whole’ manager and many of our students discover unanticipated interests and skills over the course of their time with us.
+Students from Trinity Business School pursue a wide range of careers consistent with our philosophy of emphasising general management skills in our suite of degrees.
+The School has a well-deserved reputation for developing the ‘complete’ manager and many of our students discover unanticipated interests and skills over the course of their time with us.

 The dedicated Civic Engagement Office can also help students to identify and pursue a volunteering opportunity which suits their needs, interests and availability and which will allow them to develop additional skills and confidence while studying at Trinity College.